twlevelup/watch_edition/INSTALL.md

 **When the prompt appears select "Start your development environment"**

 You should now be able to view the demo Proto Watch app in your browser at http://localhost:9001.

+##FAQ##

+**I already have node install, but it's a different version** Use N to easily install and switch between different vesions of Node https://github.com/tj/n